asw221/dlm/README.md

   geom_hline(yintercept = 0, col = "gray40")
 ```

-Standard `summary()` methods are available for `dlmBE::dlMod` objects
-(the output type of the `dlm()` function), but the printout is designed
-mostly for easy interpretation of fixed effects covariates.
-Here, it's a
-little more informative to explore model summaries graphically.
-`dlmBE` uses the `ggplot2` package for its default plotting methods, so
-we continue in that vein for exploratory and diagnostic data visualization.

 The residual plots above suggest a few problems with the fit of this simple
 model.
 At minimum, it appears we should also be controlling for effects